usnistgov/zero-trust-architecture/_sources/VolumeB/architecture.rst

    -  **User behavior** **analytics** - Monitor and analyze user behavior to detect unusual patterns or anomalies that might indicate an attack

-   -  **Firmware assurance** - Continuously monitor IT device firmware
+   -  **Firmware assurance** - Continuously monitor IT device firmware including versions and firmware updates

-   -  **Centralized management** - Provide a centralized platform for configuring and managing multiple security components
+   -  **Centralized management** - Provide a centralized platform for configuring and managing integrity and distribution of multiple security components

 -  **Resource Protection**: This category includes build components that do not fit neatly into one of the four supporting component/PIP categories enumerated above.
 They include components that are deployed on-premises or in the cloud to serve as proxies for a resource or otherwise protect it through monitoring and control, as well as secure desktops and workstations.